opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~~~~~~
  |Linear_Gradient|

-Creates in the selected column a gradual blend between two Colors defined by Red, Green, Blue and Alpha values.
+Creates a new column/layer containing a gradual blend between two Colors defined by Red, Green, Blue and Alpha values.
 The Size controls the area of the gradient between the two colors.

 You can also add a Distortion Wave on the linear gradient: the Amplitude sets the intensity of the distortion; the Frequency sets the number of waves creating the distortion; the Phase shifts the distorting waves.